 CLI has developed and tested alternative administration functionality and protocols for CPM, TX-KEA, TPRI, and Tejas LEE assessments.
 We hope these tools will be helpful as you support children and families during remote learning.
 Questions?
 Please reach out to us.
-For a quick overview of each of these helpful resources, watch our short Teacher Resources for Covid 19 recording or download the PPT presentation.
+For a quick overview of each of these helpful resources, watch our short Teacher Resources for Covid 19 recording.

 Many of the resources you’ll discover are components of our family engagement toolkit that includes tools for school leaders and teachers!